Injective stabilization of additive functors. III. Asymptotic stabilization of the tensor product: The asymptotic stabilization: the first construction

 The next step, as one would expect, is to show that the maps $\kappa^{i}_{1}$ are compatible with the structure maps~$\Delta$.
-Actually, as we will see, this is not true since the requisite squares anticommute rather than commute.
+Actually, as we shall see, this is not true since the corresponding squares anticommute rather than commute.
 This motivates

 \begin{definition} For each integer $i$, set $\omega^{i}_{1} := (-1)^{i}\kappa^{i}_{1}$. \end{definition}

 Notice that both the $\Delta$ and the $\kappa$ are connecting homomorphisms in suitable diagrams.